SeeSharpSi/qwixx/README.md

 # Run
 `go run .` will start an SSH server on port 23234
-`ssh -p 23234 username@localhost` will join the server as specified username
+`ssh -p 23234 username@localhost` will join the server as the specified username